ww44ss/ww44ss.github.io/_posts/blog/2016-10-10-Second Presidential Debate.md

 2. The speaker's name.
 3. The cleaned text.

-Here is an example of the data
+Here is an example of the cleaned and tidy data

 | X   | name       | text    |
 |:---:|-----------:|:--------|